New £30M research injection to improve treatment of inflammatory diseases

 NIHR is funded by the Department of Health and Social Care.
 Its work in low and middle-income countries is principally funded through UK Aid from the UK government.

-Staff profile for Professor Philip Newsome, Institute of Immunology and Immunotherapy.
+Staff profile for Professor Philip Newsome, Honorary Professor of Experimental Hepatology, University of Birmingham.

 Staff Profile for Professor David Adams, Emeritus Professor of Hepatology, University of Birmingham.